Complete Guide

 Yoga Retreats

 Yoga retreats in the Himalayas combine daily movement practice with breathwork and guided meditation in a mountain setting that supports longer, slower sessions than typical urban studio formats.
-Rather than compressed class schedules, sessions often extend into unhurried practice blocks with space for integration.
+Rather than rushed class schedules, sessions often extend into unhurried practice blocks with space to absorb the work.

 Most mountain yoga retreats are designed to accommodate mixed levels.
 Participants are guided according to experience rather than expected to perform at a fixed standard.